bellamkondaprakash/neural-fun/w2v/README.md

 ingredients in recipes.

 TODO in the future:
--Add the recipe ingredient embeddings code.
+* Add the recipe ingredient embeddings code.
--Generalize the batch generator for other algorithms (like Bag-of-Words).
+* Generalize the batch generator for other algorithms (like Bag-of-Words).